Johann Gottlieb Fichte: Berlin

-After the collapse of the Holy Roman Empire, where German southern principalities resigned as member states and became part of a French protectorship, Fichte delivered the famous Addresses to the German Nation (Reden an die deutsche Nation, 1807-1808) which attempted to define the German Nation, and guided the uprising against Napoleon.
+After the collapse of the Holy Roman Empire, when German southern principalities resigned as member states and became part of a French protectorship, Fichte delivered the famous Addresses to the German Nation (Reden an die deutsche Nation, 1807-1808), which attempted to define the German Nation and guided the uprising against Napoleon.
 He became a professor at the new University of Berlin, founded in 1810.
 By the votes of his colleagues Fichte was unanimously elected its rector in the succeeding year.
-But, once more, his impetuosity and reforming zeal led to friction, and he resigned in 1812.
+But, once more, his temperament led to friction, and he resigned in 1812.
 The campaign against Napoleon began, and the hospitals at Berlin were soon full of patients.
 Fichte's wife devoted herself to nursing and caught a virulent fever.
 Just as she was recovering, he became sick with typhus and died in 1814 at the age of 51.

 His son, Immanuel Hermann Fichte (18 July 1796 – 8 August 1879), also made contributions to philosophy.

 Philosophical work

 Fichte's critics argued that his mimicry of Kant's difficult style produced works that were barely intelligible.
-"He made no hesitation in pluming himself on his great skill in the shadowy and obscure, by often remarking to his pupils, that 'there was only one man in the world who could fully understand his writings; and even he was often at a loss to seize upon his real meaning.
 On the other hand, Fichte acknowledged the difficulty, but argued that his works were clear and transparent to those who made the effort to think without preconceptions and prejudices.

-Fichte did not endorse Kant's argument for the existence of noumena, of "things in themselves", the supra-sensible reality beyond direct human perception.
-Fichte saw the rigorous and systematic separation of "things in themselves" (noumena) and things "as they appear to us" (phenomena) as an invitation to skepticism.
-Rather than invite skepticism, Fichte made the radical suggestion that we should throw out the notion of a noumenal world and accept that consciousness does not have a grounding in a so-called "real world".
+Fichte did not endorse Kant's argument for the existence of "things in themselves", the supra-sensible reality beyond direct human perception.
+Fichte saw the rigorous and systematic separation of "things in themselves" and things "as they appear to us" (phenomena) as an invitation to skepticism.
+Rather than invite skepticism, Fichte made the radical suggestion that we should throw out the notion of a world-in-itself and accept that consciousness does not have a grounding.
 In fact, Fichte achieved fame for originating the argument that consciousness is not grounded in anything outside of itself.
-The phenomenal world as such, arises from consciousness; the activity of the I; and moral awareness.
-His student (and critic), Arthur Schopenhauer, wrote:
+The phenomenal world as such, arises from consciousness, the activity of the I, and moral awareness.

-Søren Kierkegaard was also a student of the writings of Fichte: